What do we do

-The Department has divisions at the three major teaching hospital, namely, Charlotte Maxeke Johannesburg Academic Hospital, Chris Hani Baragwanath Hospital and Rahima Moosa Hospital.
-These units are responsible not only for teaching all our students, but also for providing the clinical services to manage all women who come to these hospitals during their pregnancy or for treatment of any gynaecological condition.
+The Department has divisions at the three major teaching hospitals, namely, Charlotte Maxeke Johannesburg Academic Hospital, Chris Hani Baragwaneth Hospital and Rahima Moosa Hospital who teach and provide clinical services to manage all women who come to these hospitals during their pregnancy or for treatment of any gynaecological condition.

-Obstetrics is taught to undergraduate students during their 5rd year of their training and Gynaecology during their final year of their Graduate Entry Medical Programme.
+Obstetrics is taught to undergraduate students during their 5rd year of training and Gynaecology during the final year of their GEMP.
 Each discipline has an annual six week rotation during which the students will get their tutorials, their practical experience and their assessment.
 Students will be allocated to one of the three above mentioned hospitals for their rotations each year.

-Our department is also responsible for teaching all doctors who wish to become specialists in Obstetrics and Gynaecology.
-Any qualified doctor who has completed their internship and community service would be eligible to apply for a 4 year training post.
-During this training period, the registrar would be expected to register for an MMed in Obstetrics and Gynaecology with the Faculty of Health Sciences, meet the requirements of the College of Medicine of South Africa (CMSA) as stipulated in their log book, pass the examinations set by the College of Obstetricians and Gynaecologists of the College of Medicine of South Africa and then submit a dissertation to finally obtain not only the specialist examination provided by the CMSA, but also obtain an MMed (O&G) provided by the University of Witwatersrand.
+Qualified doctors who have completed their internship and community service are eligible to apply for a 4-year training post.
+Registrars will be required to register for an MMed in Obstetrics and Gynaecology at Wits, meet the requirements of the College of Medicine of South Africa (CMSA), pass the examinations set by the College of Obstetricians and Gynaecologists of the College of Medicine of South Africa and then submit a dissertation to finally obtain not only the specialist examination provided by the CMSA, but also obtain an MMed (O&G) provided by Wits.

 Venue: Sandton Convention Centre